pvalena/fedora-rails-doc/ror70.md

 |[https://github.com/fedora-distgit/rubygem-importmap-rails prepared git changes]
 |}

-Current development state can be observed in [https://copr.fedorainfracloud.org/coprs/pvalena/ruby-on-rails/ pvalena/ruby-on-rails] COPR repository.
+* Current development state can be observed in [https://copr.fedorainfracloud.org/coprs/pvalena/ruby-on-rails/ pvalena/ruby-on-rails] COPR repository.
-Current status: **version 7.0.0** built and tested
+** Current status: '''version 7.0.0''' built and tested

 * Other developers: Update Rails dependent packages to be working with Ruby on Rails 7.0
 * Policies and guidelines: N/A (not a System Wide Change)